Russell Brand at the Hammersmith Apollo

 Incredibly, if none of these topics interested you, this show would still be hysterical.
 Brand works his contrasts perfectly, swinging from egomania to self-depreciation, and switching from existentialism to slapstick like lightning.

 Brand is fast-paced, focused and buzzing with energy throughout this entire (almost two-hour) performance.
 He keeps the audience in hysterics and accepts a well-earned standing ovation at the end.
 Despite the highly intellectual subject matter, the audience won’t forget that this is comedy.
 Their aching sides won’t let them.

-Messiah Complex is touring until 6th April 2014, for further information or to book visit here.
+Messiah Complex is touring until 6th April 2014.
+For further information or to book visit the show’s website here.